mcgill-robotics/AUV-2026/Docker/jetson/README.md

     ```bash
     sudo xhost +si:localuser:root
     ```
-3.  **Launch the Container:**
+2.  **Launch the Container:**
     ```bash
     docker compose up -d
     ```
-4.  **Open a Shell inside the Container:**
+3.  **Open a Shell inside the Container:**
     ```bash
     docker exec -it jetson-douglas-1 bash
     ```

 ## 🏗️ Building from Source

-This container is built upon the excellent [`dustynv/ros:humble-desktop-l4t-r36.4.0`](https://hub.docker.com/layers/dustynv/ros/humble-desktop-l4t-r36.4.0/images/sha256-b8ee30b1ae189cfeeea755a7fd6b8aea74267f5c1bc0cfa4f19a6acec9d941e5) image.
+This container is built upon the [`dustynv/ros:humble-desktop-l4t-r36.4.0`](https://hub.docker.com/layers/dustynv/ros/humble-desktop-l4t-r36.4.0/images/sha256-b8ee30b1ae189cfeeea755a7fd6b8aea74267f5c1bc0cfa4f19a6acec9d941e5) image.
 The core of our setup is derived from the [ZED ROS2 Wrapper Dockerfile](https://github.com/stereolabs/zed-ros2-wrapper/blob/master/docker/Dockerfile.l4t-humble), which we have extended with our own packages.

 To rebuild the container from scratch, run the following command: